tn211/Minimax-Checkers/README.md

 **Board representation**

 The checkerboard is rendered in the GUI using only `Tkinter`.
 On startup, `board_rendering` is called by the constructor method and an 8x8 checkerboard is rendered on the screen.
-It is then populated by pieces by `checker_crea9on` and `checker_placement`.
+It is then populated by pieces by `checker_creation` and `checker_placement`.

 ---